Area blood-donation opportunities

 To schedule a blood drive at a local business, school, church or civic/community organization, contact Mike Patterson at 423-298-4335 or MikePatterson@bloodassurance.org.

-Marsh Regional Blood Center will conduct public blood drives at the following locations:
+Marsh Regional Blood Center will conduct a public blood drive at Northeast State Community College in Blountville on Tuesday, Nov.
+22, from 8 a.m.-3 p.m.

+The center will also accept donations at its collection center at 2428 Knob Creek Road, Johnson City, but the center will be closed for Thanksgiving on Thursday, Nov.
+24.

 For more information about scheduling a blood drive at a local business, church, school or community organization, call 423-408-7500, 423-652-0014 or 276-679-4669 or visit www.marshblood.com.